Slyuntik/Slyuntik/README.md

 Welcome to my GitHub profile!

 ## 📋 About me:
-I'm passionate about continuous learning and growth in the field of technology.
+I love learning new things and strive to develop professionally.
 <br>
-Currently, I'm exploring various Machine Learning projects and enjoying the journey of applying these skills.
+I'm currently passionate about machine learning projects and enjoy applying the skills I have acquired in practice.
 <br>
-In my free time, I find balance by engaging in chess and football.
+In my free time, I play chess and football.

 ## 📞 Connect with me:
 <a href="https://t.me/Slyuntik"><img src="https://github.com/Slyuntik/Slyuntik/blob/main/images/Telegram.png" alt="Telegram"></a>